lisa-lumos/Snowflake/developer/03-functionns-and-procedures.md

 When the handler language is Java/Python/Scala, use the RUNTIME_VERSION clause to specify which supported runtime version to use.
 Omitting it will use the default, which may change in the future.

+The CREATE PROCEDURE statement associates the procedure name with the handler - so the name does not need to match the name of the handler.

 ### Calling
+skipped.

 ## User-Defined Functions

 ### Privileges
 ### Creating
 ### Calling